Contact Us

 Entry requirements

-We have now welcomed students from over 140 countries across the globe.
-If you are interested in studying with us you can find your country and get all the information you'll need about entry requirements and how to apply.
+We have welcomed students from over 140 countries to study at Leeds Beckett University.
+If you are interested in studying with us you can find all the information you need about entry requirements and how to apply on our country specific pages.

 Sport and Exercise Science